Slazza14/Assignment/README.md

 # Assignment

-The assign, which to be honest, is somewhat late
+The assignment, which to be honest, is somewhat late.